SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Summary.md

 - What is Relational Databases

-- What is a Non-Relational Databases
+- What is Non-Relational Databases

 - What is a BaaS